Dr Tobias Wauer

 My research focuses on understanding the molecular mechanism of disease.
-Insights into how nanometer-sized molecular machines carry out a myriad of tasks inside a cell is not only very interesting, but also provides us with an idea of what to do when something goes wrong with this machinery in a state of disease.
-During my PhD I solved the molecular structure of the protein Parkin which, when mutated, is the most frequent cause for early-onset Parkinson’s disease.
+Insights into how nanometer-sized molecular machines carry out a myriad of tasks inside a cell is not only very interesting, but also provides us with an idea of what to do when there is a molecular malfunction in a state of disease.
+During my PhD I solved the molecular structure of the protein Parkin.
+Mutations in Parkin are the most frequent cause for early-onset Parkinson’s disease.
 Intriguingly, we could map dozens of Parkinson’s disease patient mutations on the structure and for the first time were able to categorize many of them according to their mechanism of action.
 Moreover, it revealed that Parkin is trapped in an autoinhibited state and requires activation before it can fulfill its protective role in the cell.
 The race to find the Parkin activator led to the discovery of phosphorylated Ubiquitin.
 Ubiquitin is a well-established signaling molecule in the cell, but only its phosphorylated form has novel biochemical and structural properties including the propensity to activate Parkin.
 I subsequently solved the molecular structure of Parkin in complex with phosphorylated Ubiquitin, which revealed the basis of Parkin activation.
 Insights into processes like these are crucial to eventually identify Parkin activators for the treatment of Parkinson’s disease.

 As a Research Fellow at the MRC Laboratory of Molecular Biology I am continuing my work on the role of molecular machines in disease, with a focus on cancer and neurodegeneration.